Croydon (Vic.)

 Employment conditions in Croydon remain below the national average according to AreaSearch analysis

-Croydon has a well-educated workforce with essential services sectors well represented.
-The unemployment rate is 4.7%, with an estimated employment growth of 1.0% over the past year based on AreaSearch aggregation of statistical area data.
+Croydon has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate is 4.7%, and there was an estimated 1.1% employment growth over the past year (AreaSearch data).
+As of September 2025, 15,652 residents are employed, mirroring Greater Melbourne's 4.7% unemployment rate but with lower workforce participation at 64.8%.

 Frequently Asked Questions - Employment